mitchellss/real_time_pose/CONTRIBUTING.md

 ## Data Flow

-The main stages of the program's data flow include the creation of a skeleton, the storage/transmission of the skeleton, and the interpretation of the skeleton resulting in feedback.
+The main scenes of the program's data flow include the creation of a skeleton, the storage/transmission of the skeleton, and the interpretation of the skeleton resulting in feedback.

 A diagram of this data flow can be seen below.